ElMassimo/js_from_routes/README.md

 Path helpers in Rails make it easy to build URLs, while avoiding typos and mistakes.

-With this library, it's possible the enjoy the same benefits in JS, and even more if using TypeScript.
+With _[JS From Routes][website]_, it's possible the enjoy the same benefits in JS, and even more if using TypeScript.

 Read more about it in the [blog announcement](https://maximomussini.com/posts/js-from-routes/).